Interview Jacobo García

-But nostalgia is not something that can be associated with Sáiz, he is as active as ever, although much has changed from his recordings of the 80s, both in aspect and substance, his latest works sound pristine, contemporary, personal and hugely emotive.
+But nostalgia is not something that can be associated with Sáiz.
+On the contrary, he is as active as ever.
+Although much has changed from his recordings of the 80s, both in aspect and substance, his latest works sound pristine, contemporary, personal and hugely emotive.
 It seems he is still ripping the many fruits of the hard work spanning a career of forty years, consistently keeping his integrity, dedication, warmth and love for music to the highest standards.

-You have a new record in the market called Nothing is Objective, first I’m interested in the title, the origins and the motives of this title and the relation with the songs in it.
+You have a new record in the market called Nothing is Objective.
+But, first, I’m interested in the title, the origins and the motives of this title and the relation with the songs in it.

-The title initiates a reflection around the individual and the loss of identity we incur in this globalized world, which is dominated by the amount of likes that any human manifestation can treasure.
-The development of thought, in my point of view, is born in the subjective aspect but is antagonistic to that necessity of likes which is enslaving ourselves, bringing us closer to the pensee uniqué.
+The title initiates a reflection on the individual and the loss of identity in this globalised world, dominated by the number of likes that any human manifestation can treasure.
+From my point of view, the development of thought is born in the subjective aspect but is antagonistic to the necessity of likes which enslaves us, bringing us closer to the pensee uniqué.

 Can you describe a bit the creative process used to develop this record?

-I usually spring off from a routine I’ve been doing from a certain time: every day I perform an improvisational session in which I experiment with sound, new ways, new processes, etc, then, from the general idea, the thought on what I want to develop appears.
-After that, I begin recording every part that I see fit on those sessions.
+I usually spring off from a routine I’ve been doing from a particular time: every day, I perform an impromptu session in which I experiment with sound, new ways, new processes, etc., and then, from the general idea, the thought on what I want to develop appears.
+After that, I record every part I see fit in those sessions.

-At the beginning is a matter of instinct, I just record those moments of intuition until I consider that I have enough material to start the actual composition process.
-Then, little by little, parts that were born disjointed form the songs, providing the project of an intimate connection.
+Initially, it is a matter of instinct; I record those moments of intuition until I have enough material to start the composition process.
+Then, little by little, parts that were born disjointed from the songs provide the project of an intimate connection.

 What is the role technology plays in your music creation process?
-You’ve been producing music for almost 40 years; Has all those technological changes made an impact on the way you record music?
+You’ve been producing music for almost 40 years.
+Have all those technological changes impacted how you record music?

-Technology is widely used in many processes that are an essential part of my job, but that has kind of simplified over the years.
+Technology is widely used in many processes that are essential to my job, but that has been simplified over the years.
 My way of building timbres and elaborate ambiences always sprouts from my daily sessions.
-They are created live, essentially playing the guitar, which is my main instrument.
-From there everything pops up.
+They are created live, playing the guitar, my main instrument.

-There are new developments in the way to create music, new tools that use AI to help the musician finding melodies and harmonies that the musician probably hasn’t thought about, what’s your opinion on these techs?
+There are new developments in the way to create music, new tools that use AI to help the musician find melodies and harmonies that the musician probably hasn’t thought about.
+What’s your opinion on these techs?
 Is this something appealing to you?

 The music we listen to, in its immense majority, is a fruit of an industrial process in its creation, production and broadcasting.
-For those kinds of music, all those machines you’re talking are quite useful, but in my case, I don’t see the use.
-The exercise that involves creating my sounds feeds my life, I just can’t abandon that.
+All those machines you’re talking about are helpful for those kinds of music, but in my case, I don’t see the use.
+On the other hand, the exercise that involves creating my sounds feeds my life; I can’t abandon that.

 What is the importance of randomness in your development process?
-Do you prefer to leave space so lucky coincidences would appear or you prefer to control everything to the maximum?
+Do you prefer to leave space so lucky coincidences would appear, or do you like to control everything to the maximum?

-As I said, randomness and improvisation are basic elements in my job.
+As I said, randomness and improvisation are essential elements in my job.
 But in its process and re-elaboration, I tend to control everything to the absolute maximum.
-Maybe is a bit sickening.
+Maybe it is a bit sickening.

-Recently, I listened Laraaji saying that back in the day the New Age label was a blessing for him, since then he could send his audience to the New Age section in record shops.
-You as Laraaji has been labelled a New Age musician many times, a reviled brand which is recovering prestige lately.
-Do you identify yourself in that label?
+Recently, I listened to Laraaji saying that the New Age label was a blessing for him back in the day.
+Since then, he could send his audience to the New Age section in record shops.
+You, as Laraaj, have often been labelled a New Age musician, a reviled brand which is recovering prestige lately.
+Do you identify yourself with that label?

-Labels, in general, don’t define precisely almost anything that they comprise.
-In the end, I don’t mind any label they slap on my work, which in my point of view is constantly changing.
+Labels, in general, don’t define precisely almost anything they comprise.
+But, in the end, I don’t mind any label they slap on my work, which from my point of view, is constantly changing.

 The project is called El Muro and is a permanent exhibition hall of sound art.
-We have installed an hexadecafonic system and we want to commission and present at least three works every year.
-El Muro is located in what its called the lobby of the Hall of Vaults.
+We have installed a hexadecafonic system and want to commission and present at least three works yearly.
+El Muro is located in what is called the lobby of the Hall of Vaults.

 Is <AAA> in which contemporary architectonic elements live together with a stone wall which was part of the original military barracks, which is what the cultural centre was in the past.
-The Hall was inaugurated with Untitled 370, from the exceptional Francisco López: a beautiful, blunt and passionate piece of work that I totally recommend.
+The Hall was inaugurated with Untitled 370 from the exceptional Francisco López: a beautiful, blunt and passionate piece of work I recommend.